 Holy Family Hospital, a Providence Health Care site, is home to 142 extended care residents, as well as one of the largest referral centres for rehabilitation in British Columbia.
 Residents are older adults working to overcome obstacles caused by strokes, arthritis, orthopedic trauma or major surgeries like hip, ankle, or knee replacements and leg amputations.
 At Holy Family Hospital each resident is valued as a unique person, deserving of support in order to enjoy a meaningful quality of life, and the team there operates with those core values in mind.
 Volunteers, please apply through the Providence Health Care volunteer site.

 Residential care facility with 116 residents.
 Provides specialized services for the visually impaired, the frail elderly, and residents with Alzheimer's Disease or related dementias.
 Therapeutic Recreation Programs are offered based upon residents' needs; they have a specific goal and purpose, they assist in bringing meaning and satisfaction to one's life and they help to maintain physical and emotional well being.

 604 325 2298

 Vancouver Board of Parks and Recreation - Adapted and Integrated Programs, 4575 Clancy Loranger Way

-Access Services is city wide department supporting children, youth and adults with varying disabilities.
+Access Services is a city wide department supporting children, youth and adults with varying disabilities.
 Access Services is led by a Recreational Therapist and in partnership with outside organizations and community associations provides a number of adapted and integrated social-recreational programs.
-The primary focus being on supported day camps, adaptive aquatics, and a Summer Sports Festival highlighting outdoor activities including: Kayaking, Sailing, Sit-Ski Waterskiing, Rowing and other activities.
+The primary focus being on supported day camps, adaptive aquatics, and a Summer Sports Festival highlighting outdoor activities such as Kayaking, Sailing, Sit-Ski Waterskiing, Rowing and other activities.

 Access Services - Recreation Programmer